iantfleming/CV/README.md

 After graduating from Newcastle University with a degree in music, I spent 4 years working as a special educational needs teaching assistant and freelance composer and piano teacher.
 In the last 2 years I have focused exclusively on composition and teaching.
 Along with my work in music education, I have also performed in and written for several successful plays and performed around the country.

-I am excited by the scale of opportunites that a tech role has to offer.
-I am also excited to have the chance to put my newfound skills to use in a completely novel environment.
+I am excited by the scale of opportunites that a tech role has to offer and look forward to being given the chance to put my newfound skills to use in a novel environment.

 ## Projects